cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     ...
     ```

-    So your FIFO now has the game IDs `[0, 1]`.
+    Your FIFO now has the game IDs `[0, 1]`.
 Game `2` was correctly removed from the FIFO.

 ## Next up

 Having a list of games ordered by age is not enough to ascertain their staleness.
-You need to also add an expiry date on each game to reach that decision.
+You must also add an expiry date on each game to reach that decision.
 That is the goal of the [next section](./game-deadline.md).